What happens if you don’t have life insurance?

 Will someone be hurt financially by my loss?

 In this era of two-income families, the loss of your income could put a strain on a spouse or partner.
-It can cause even greater financial hardship for those financially dependent on you.
+It could cause even greater financial hardship for those financially dependent on you.
 In addition to children, those persons could include dependent parents.
 Your loss could seriously affect their quality of life.
 Helping to protect the financial future of loved ones is another key reason why people take out life insurance policies.

 Will I have estate taxes?